zzyzek/PunchOutModelSynthesis/doc/Usage.md

 ### `-1`, `--tiled-poms`

-Filename of the Tiled output file to generate on successfuly resolution.
+Filename of the Tiled output file to generate on successfully resolution.

 Example: